CMNicol/todo-django/README.md

 # Todo API

-Django API to add, remove and retrieve todo's from a PostgreSQL database.
+Django API to add, remove, edit and retrieve todo's from a PostgreSQL database.

 ## Docker Implementation
 Django server and PostgreSQL database set up in docker-compose.yml for local development.